UPDATE to the Update!

 I am not aware of any plugin for True’s shopping cart that will do that accurately at this time.
 And if there is one, I doubt it would be cost-effective for the extremely small amount of in-state physical-product sales we do.

 It Gets Worse

 And even if there is an accurate free data base, that doesn’t overcome the next obstacle: 73 of those 683 taxing districts require direct payments, which means getting an account set up in that district, rather than just submit the payment through the state portal.

 There is a company offering to do it for us “from $9.26 per filing.”
 That does not help small retailers like True, which does a very small amount of taxable sales: the total of Colorado sales taxes we collected for the entire state for all of last year was just $18; the vast majority of our sales are out of state.
-Yet if we end up owing 70 cents in tax from a $12 pack of Get Out of Hell Free cards to a specific non-state-collected taxing district, we’re supposed to pay $9.26 (or more, with our small volume) to send them that 70 cents?
+Yet if we end up owing 70 cents in tax from a $12 pack of Get Out of Hell Free cards to a specific non-state-collected taxing district, we’re supposed to pay $9.26 (or more, with our small volume), or spend an hour for each district myself to do the paperwork, to send them that 70 cents?